-- New for 2020 - Leaf-Cutter Ants have made their home in a tropical corner of Sharkbait Reef.
+- New for 2020 - Colony Cove - Leaf-Cutter Ants have made their home in this tropical corner of Sharkbait Reef.
 Watch them build and feed the new colony throughout the season.

 - Skeleton Bay - the home to a fever of rays, alongside the reef's smaller sharks.

 - Enjoy a real hands on experience in the UK's only Tropical Interactive Pool, where the shrimps and other creatures will be more than obliged to give you a manicure!